Starting at 14:30 on Thursday 28 June, Day 2 of Congress

 Northside Social Housing Regeneration

+As part of this tour the 18th to 21st Urban Structure of Cork’s City’s North Side is outlined and set in the context of its Social Housing Strategy.
 This tour will visit two areas of the north side of the city which are at different stages of regeneration by Cork Council as well as a transitional housing and training facility.
 The Northwest regeneration area is in the middle of implementation of its comprehensive masterplan which involves a rolling programme of replacement housing construction, together with social, economic and environmental measures.

 It will also visit the Glen Regeneration area, which is almost complete.
 The Glen area housing estates, originally built in the early 1970s including a number of free-standing flat blocks, were generally poorly planned and in many areas suffered from vandalism and anti-social behaviour.
 The regeneration aimed to create a sustainable urban community with a good integration of quality housing, community facilities and open space.
 The tour will also include a visit to the Cork Foyer, a former convent which has been transformed into a transitional housing and training facility for 18 to 25-year-olds who are homeless or at risk of homelessness.
+To conclude the tour traverses the 19th century suburb of St Luke’s, with a commentary on this neighbourhood by Richard Guise in a European context and the tour culminates in Collins Barracks, dating from early 19th century, which helped shape this part of the north side.

 Midleton: from Monastery to Modern Market Town